ibiriukov/para-bank/README.md

 ## CI/CD Integration

-- Jenkins jobs triggered by GitHub commits
+- Jenkins jobs triggered automatically on GitHub commits
-- Parameterized test runs with environment control
+- Supports parameterized test runs with environment control
-- Build history and job status visible in Jenkins dashboard (`Jenkins.jpg`)
+- Build history and job status visible in the Jenkins dashboard (`Jenkins.jpg`)

 ## Reporting

-- Pytest generates HTML reports for each test run
+- HTML reports generated via Pytest for each test run
 - Sample report and screenshots included (`report.html`, `report.jpg`)
 - Screenshot capture on failure can be added for deeper traceability